 // Hello, world.

-In Rust, comments must start with two slashes and will last until the end of the line.
+In Rust, comments must start with two slashes and will extend until the end of the line.
 For comments that extend beyond a single line, you’ll need to include // on each line, like this:

 // So we’re doing something complicated here, long enough that we need